Step-by-Step Guide to Navigating the New Market Tax Credits Application Process

 Phase Seven: Transaction Structuring and Documentation

-Core transaction documents include the partnership or operating agreement for the investment fund that receives investor equity, loan agreements between the CDE and your business, security agreements and guarantees, subordination agreements if multiple lenders are involved, and put/call option agreements governing transaction unwind after seven years.
+The final phase involves intensive work by attorneys representing all transaction parties to document the complex NMTC structure.
+Core transaction documents include the partnership or operating agreement for the investment fund, loan agreements between the CDE and your business, security agreements and guarantees, subordination agreements, and put/call option agreements governing transaction unwind after seven years.

 Phase Eight: Closing and Funding